 You’ll be taken to a list of folders that end in “.lproj” and start with either a language name (e.g. “Dutch.lproj” or “Japanese.lproj”) or abbreviation (e.g. “ar.lproj” for Arabic or “en_GB.lproj” for British English).
 Which folder you want is dependent on the region you selected for your Mac.
 If your American using English like me, then you’ll double click on “English.lproj”

 You will always see a folder labeled “Library”, but depending on what version of Mac OS you have you may see some others as well, including the “Desktop” folder.
-If you don’t see those folders, no worries, we’ll break this up depending on what you see.
+If you don’t see the Desktop Folder, no worries, we’ll break this up depending on what you see.

 If you have the Desktop Folder